 #) preceding the

 title.
-See also the Markdown Format section for more details about the markdown syntax.
+See also the Formatting Your Text section for more details about the markdown syntax.

 The header levels are not only important when generating the exported novel file, they are also used by the indexer when building the outline tree in the Outline tab as well as the Novel tab of the project tree.
 Each heading also starts a new region where new references and tags can be defined.

-- Header level one signifies that the text refers to a top level partition.
-The latter is useful when you want to split the manuscript up into books, parts, or acts.
+- This header level signifies that the text refers to a top level partition.
+This is useful when you want to split the manuscript up into books, parts, or acts.
 These headings are not required.
 The novel title itself should use the special header level one code explained in Headings.

 - This header level signifies a scene level partition.
 You must provide a title text, but the title text can be replaced with a scene separator or just skipped entirely when you export your manuscript.

-- Header level four signifies a sub-scene level partition, usually called a “section” in the documentation and the user interface.
+- This header level signifies a sub-scene level partition, usually called a “section” in the documentation and the user interface.
 These can be useful if you want to change tag references mid-scene, like if you change the point-of-view character.
 You are free to use sections as you wish, and can filter them out of the final manuscript just like with scene titles.

 There are multiple options of how to process novel titles when exporting the manuscript.
 For instance, chapter numbers can be applied automatically, and so can scene numbers if you want them in a draft manuscript.
 See the Exporting Projects page for more details.

 It is recommended that you add a document at the very top of your project with the novel title as

 the first line.
 You should modify the level 1 header format code with an

 ! in order to render

 it as a document title that is excluded from any automatic Table of Content in an exported

 The title is by default centred on the page when exported.
 You can add more text to the page as you wish, like for instance the author’s name and details.